Salt Committee 2019

 Quality Assurance Team

-Rachel Young works as a teacher at St Marnock’s Primary school in Pollok, Glasgow.
-She studied International Business and Modern Languages at University of Strathclyde, working in business for a year before studying PGDE Primary at University of Glasgow.
+Rachel Young works as Acting Principal Teacher, and, Literacy and Modern Languages lead at St Marnock’s Primary school in Pollok, Glasgow; as well as being a Volunteer Network Lead for West Partnership.
+She studied International Business and Modern Languages at University of Strathclyde, worked in business for a year before studying PGDE Primary at University of Glasgow.
 During her undergraduate year, Rachel participated in the Erasmus programme, studying at Universitat Autònoma de Barcelona.
-A few years ago, Rachel completed Med Professional Practice at University of Glasgow.
-She presented her findings of Content Language Integrated Learning (CLIL) at probationer training days as well as at SALT conferences and Teach Meets.
-This is Rachel’s third year as a SALT committee member.
+She completed Med Professional Practice at University of Glasgow developing the use of Content Language Integrated Learning (CLIL) into her teaching.
+She is passionate to encourage her pupils and staff in aspects of languages and cultures.

 Quality Assurance Team